dk-raw/dk-raw/README.md

 ### About Me

-I am an avid ASP.NET Web Developer and CCNA, Linux+ and PenTest+ certified Network Engineer and (ethical) hacker.
+I am an avid ASP.NET Web Developer, CCNA, Linux+, PenTest+ certified Network Engineer and (ethical) hacker.
 You were probably expecting this to be a bit longer, but unfortunately, I'm not that interesting as a person.

 ### For fun...
 - I shoot cinematic video sequences